 Arrival is in early May.

 Bullock’s Oriole is found east of the Panhandle during spring migration, but only to a limited extent.
-Of several reports in the period 30 Apr-25 May, all are since 2003 and most from the North Platte River Valley: eight in Keith Co 2-20 May, and two from Lincoln Co 7 and 15 May.
+Of several reports in the period 30 Apr-25 May, all are since 2003 and most from the North Platte River Valley: eleven in Keith Co 2-24 May, and four in Lincoln Co 5-15 May.
 Elsewhere, there are only three reports: one was in Hitchcock Co 14 May 2010, a singing male was in Arthur Co 20 May 2007, and a single was at Venango, Perkins Co 8 May 2016.

-There are no documented reports further east, although Swenk (Notes Before 1925) reported a specimen in the Olson Collection purportedly taken at Kearney, Buffalo Co Jun 1915, but provided no details.
+The only accepted records further east are of single adult males in Sarpy Co 9 May 2020 (Colin Daro, eBird.org), and Harlan Co 16 May 2019 (eBird.org), although Swenk (Notes Before 1925) reported a specimen in the Olson Collection purportedly taken at Kearney, Buffalo Co Jun 1915, but provided no details.
 Additional undocumented reports of adult males in the east-central and east are 5 Jun 2005 Buffalo Co, 3-18 Jun 2006 Seward Co, 15 Jun 2001 Douglas Co, and 17 May 2006 Fontenelle Forest, Sarpy Co.
 There are two spring records of Bullock’s Oriole in Iowa, both in May (Iowa Ornithologists’ Union 2017, Kent and Dinsmore 1996).

 Summer: Short (1961) found pure Bullock’s Orioles eastward only as far as Dawes and Deuel Cos; a nest was found in a ponderosa pine on the Bighorn Escarpment nine miles southwest of Redington in Morrill Co 10 Jun 2000 (Mollhoff 2001).
 Mollhoff (2016) showed little change in distribution between the first and second breeding bird atlas periods (1984-1989 and 2006-2011); breeding was confirmed throughout the Panhandle, east to Sheridan, Deuel, Chase, and Dundy Cos.

-There are nesting season reports without evidence of nesting east to Keith and Garden Cos, as well as one in extreme southwest Cherry Co (Mollhoff 2016).
+There are nesting season reports without evidence of nesting east to Cherry, Garden, and Keith Cos.
+One was in extreme southwest Cherry Co (Mollhoff 2016), two were at Merritt Dam, Cherry Co 13 Jun 2021, and perhaps the easternmost summer report in the state is of one seen near Eli, Cherry Co, 23 Jun 2006.
 Keith Co reports include a “pure male” at Lake McConaughy, Keith Co 13 Jun 2002, another there 21 Jun 2005, a female photographed near Lake McConaughy 26 Jul 2014 along with three apparent hybrids, and a female in an Ogallala, Keith Co yard during summer 2013.
 There are no records of phenotypic Bullock’s Orioles nesting in the Keith Co area (Brown et al 2012).
 A singing male was near North Platte, Lincoln Co 14 Jun 2011.
 In the southwest, one was in Perkins Co 30 Jun 1972, and in 2011 three were reported: singles were in Frontier Co 13 Jun, at Wellfleet, southeast Lincoln Co 1 Jul, and in Chase Co 2 Jul.
-Perhaps the easternmost report in the state is of one seen near Eli, Cherry Co, 23 Jun 2006.

 Since the 1960s the range may have contracted somewhat as Baltimore Oriole has extended its range westward into northeast Colorado (Andrews and Righter 1992; Corbin and Sibley 1977).
 Near Crook, Colorado, between the 1950s and 1970s, the percentage of Baltimore Orioles increased while the percentage of intergrades and Bullock’s Orioles decreased (Corbin et al 1979).
 Bray (1994) made no mention of recent reports of Bullock’s Oriole in the Thomas Co area, although Bullock’s were said to have occurred there some 50 years prior.
 According to Bates (1900), Bullock’s Oriole was “very common at Long Pine” in Brown Co; he did not list Baltimore Oriole for that area.